 Yes, in juvenile delinquency cases, the burden is on the state to prove that the juvenile committed the alleged offense “beyond a reasonable doubt.”
 This is the same standard that applies in adult criminal cases, and it requires the family court judge to be certain that the juvenile committed the alleged offense.
 If the State cannot prove a juvenile’s guilt beyond a reasonable doubt, then the only just outcome is for the juvenile to be released without a record.

 Never, never assume you are guilty.
 New Jersey’s juvenile and criminal laws are complicated, and the U.S. Constitution’s protections can provide complete defenses to culpability regardless of the facts underlying a juvenile charge.
 If you or your child has been detained, you need to speak with a Morristown juvenile attorney before making any assumptions about your case.
 Our firm provides free initial consultations, so contact us to discuss your case today.

 Speak with Morristown Juvenile Attorney Scott Gorman Today

-If you need a juvenile defense attorney in Morristown, contact The Gorman Law Firm to schedule a free and confidential consultation.
+If you need a juvenile defense lawyer in Morristown, contact The Gorman Law Firm to schedule a free and confidential consultation.
 To speak with attorney Scott Gorman as soon as possible, call 973-796-3800 or request an appointment online now.